yakbrother/yak-a11y/README.md

       - run: sleep 3 && npx yak-a11y --url http://localhost:4173 --verbose
 ```

-### Try the Examples
+### Test the Tool (Optional)

-Test with the included example pages:
+If you want to see how it works, try the included example pages:

 ```bash
 # Start example server